Patriarchal cross: Lithuania and Belarus

-Great Moravia

-The Byzantine Christianization came to the Morava Empire in the year 863, provided at the request of Rastislav sent Byzantine Emperor Michael III.
-The symbol often referred to as the patriarchal cross, appeared in the Byzantine Empire in large numbers in the 10th century.
-For a long time, it was thought to have been given to Saint Stephen by the pope as the symbol of the apostolic Kingdom of Hungary.

 Russia

 During 1577–1625 the Russian use of the cross was between the heads of the double-headed eagle in the coat of arms of Russia.

 Slovakia

 The territory of present-day Slovakia was an integral part of the Kingdom of Hungary from the 10th century until the Treaty of Trianon in 1920.
 Many of its cities gained privileges and coats of arms from the Hungarian kings, often containing the kings' own coat of arms.